-2. Life scenario: A man wishes to get married, he already has one wife.

-Different types of marital regime in South Africa

-- civil unions

-- customary unions

-- same sex life partnerships

-- 3. Life scenario: A man dies leaving three wives and eight children.
+- Life scenario: A man wishes to get married, he already has one wife.
+Different types of marital regime in South Africa: civil unions/customary unions/ Different types of marital regime in South Africa: - 3.
+Life scenario: A man dies leaving three wives and eight children.